Ero-232/2024-Fall-DSA-210-/readme.md

 ## Inspiration
 This project's main objective is to examine my bank account activities in order to have a better understanding of my spending patterns.
 This involves investigating:
-- When do transactions happen most often?
+- When do I make transactions and when do they happen most often?
-- Which categories are most prevalent?
+- Which categories are the most prevalent?
-- Which areas account for the majority of my expenditures?
+- Which areas account for the majority of my expenses?
-- How my spending evolves over time.
+- How does my spending change in the period?

-The knowledge gained will help improve my financial practices.
+The knowledge gained here, will assist me to improve my financial practices.

 ---

 ## Source of Data
-**Dataset:** The data source is a CSV file exported using the Akbank mobile application.
+**Dataset:** The raw data source is a CSV file exported using from my Akbank mobile application.
 **Data Masking:** To protect privacy, personal data including income transactions and current balances were eliminated using the `nobalance.py` script.
+In this repo, you are only seeing data_nobalance.csv, ie the processed file.

-The following crucial fields are present in the cleaned dataset:
+Currently, only the following are present in this dataset:
-- **DateTime:** The transaction's date and time.
+- **DateTime:**
-- **TransactionAmount:** The transaction's total value.
+- **TransactionAmount:**
-- **Description:** The type of transaction or location.
+- **Description:**

 ---

 ## Preparing Data
 To get the dataset ready for examination:
 1. Date and time strings were converted to `datetime` objects to facilitate handling.
-2. Transaction amounts were parsed and standardized, eliminating formatting errors and non-numeric characters.
+2. Transaction amounts are parsed and standardized, eliminating formatting errors and non-numeric characters.
-3. Removed unnecessary or superfluous columns (e.g., raw balance data).
+3. I have removed unnecessary or superfluous columns (e.g., raw balance data).
 4. Extracted extra features such as:
     - Day of the week
     - Time of day